 The Towers of Notre Dame

 Yes, the towers, specifically.
 The interior of Notre Dame - the spiritual heart of France - is free to visit and its many Gothic details shouldn't be missed.
-But the roof and towers are a huge part of what make this grand lady so special.
+But the roof and towers are a huge part of what makes this grand lady so special.
 Those gargoyles are worth seeing up close, and they have one of the best views in Paris!
 Yes, there is a queue.
 Yes, there is an entry fee.
 Yes, you have to climb the stairs.
 Yes, it’s worth it.

 Every traveller should visit The Louvre once in their lifetime, though how you choose to visit will depend on what kind of traveller you are.
 If classical art is your passion, spend all day here with no apologies.
 You still won’t see it all.
 If you just want to see the Mona Lisa and Venus de Milo, that’s fine too.
 Just take your time between them, and you’ll still enjoy your fill of top-notch art.
 Avoid visiting on Monday when the Orsay is closed.

 Paris is full of beautiful gardens that are pleasant at most times of the year, but Luxembourg Gardens, just on the edge of the Latin Quarter stand out as both a work of outdoor art and a public playground that delights locals and tourists alike.
 Pack a picnic for the ultimate Parisian al fresco experience.

 Arc de Triomphe